-STATE FAIR SIGN-UP - For ALL 4-H exhibitors, contestants and parents!
-Each family interested in exhibiting LIVESTOCK at State Fair MUST be in the cafeteria at 8 a.m.
+STATE FAIR SIGN-UP - \For ALL 4-H exhibitors, contestants, and parents!\ Each family interested in exhibiting LIVESTOCK at the State Fair MUST be in the cafeteria at 8 a.m.
 Saturday morning.
 Parents MUST come with each 4-H Member.
 We will do a general group meeting first and hand out paperwork.
-As soon as the group meeting is finished, each family can fill out their paperwork and sign-up one at a time with Denise and Kellie.
+We will meet in the cafeteria to complete State Fair entries.
 Should this go longer than 9 a.m., we will continue through breakfast until everyone is signed up.